 The small standing area gives enough space for small riders rigged with the narrow wheelbase allowing more control for riders.

 This board is also lightweight at 9 pounds, thus, is perfect for junior riders thanks to the use of super light wood.
-However, this is where the downside falls.

 As the deck doesn’t use quality composite material to make it affordable which would bug you when hitting the harsh or not lasting as long as you expect.

 But the budget wouldn’t make it hard to give up the board for an upgrade.